JonJRich/notes/sunlamp-blog-draft1.md

 An ambient lamp that can be programmed to mimic the natural light cycle of the sun, giving you a subtle reminder of the suns natural transitions through out the day.
 Gradually illuminating with a soft warm light, before rising to a bright light and repeating the cycle in reverse at the end of the day.

-Powered by a Raspberry Pi running on BalenaOS the lamp times and fade durations can be set remotely from anywhere in the world.
+Powered by a Raspberry Pi running on BalenaOS the lamp times and fade duration can be set remotely from anywhere in the world.
 The lights in the lamp are LED strips containing both Warm White and Bright Light LEDs, meaning that a wider spectrum of white light can be achieved and at the right times.

 My final device houses the LEDs, Raspberry Pi and all necessary electronics into a single container creating an effective, and I think pretty good looking, 'lamp'.
 This however isn't essential, or even especially necessary as you could simply use the LEDs as ambient strips behind you monitor, TV, or a even just large piece of furniture like the headboard of a bed.